benchmark-action/github-action-benchmark/README.md

   benchmark results get worse than previous exceeding the specified threshold, it can raise an alert via commit comment or workflow failure.

-This action currently supports following tools:
+This action currently supports the following tools:

 - [`cargo bench`][cargo-bench] for Rust projects
 - `go test -bench` for Go projects
 - [benchmark.js][benchmarkjs] for JavaScript/TypeScript projects
 - [pytest-benchmark][] for Python projects with [pytest][]

-Multiple languages in the same repository is supported for polyglot projects.
+Multiple languages in the same repository are supported for polyglot projects.

 [Japanese Blog post](https://rhysd.hatenablog.com/entry/2019/11/11/131505)

 ## Examples

-Example projects for each languages are in [examples/](./examples) directory.
+Example projects for each language are in [examples/](./examples) directory.
 Live example workflow definitions are in [.github/workflows/](./.github/workflows) directory.
 Live workflows are:

 | Language   | Workflow                                                                                | Example Project                                |